signalshore/signalshore.github.io/content/2020-07-14-Pandemic-Update-2.md

 ## Work ##
 Work has been good.
 Apparently my performance was good enough that I received a good promotion.
-This was most unexpected.

-The past few weeks were bit rough.
-There was an overall lack of direction and feeling overworked and a bit un-noticed at work.
-After the promotion I got a chance to talk to some people that learnt that the "I am not doing good enough" were just in my head.
+This was most unexpected because I felt that I was not doing good enough or that there was something more to do always.

 The promotion has been interesting.
 Apart from the technical responsibilities, I have started making detailed plans for projects and time estimates.
 Need to see how this plays out.

-I am also taking interviews of people for a position in our company.

-I sometimes feel out of my depth; but then again, there is hardly anything productive that I can do other than keep studying and growing.
+My recent project involves working with a distributed database which I am enjoying a lot.

 ## Social Stuff ##
 I've been cutting down on my social media consumption for a while